intmus/inttheory19-20/_06-intro-harmonic/b1-diafuncvoicelead.md

 ### Conclusion

 After looking at the examples for suspensions, it may seem that a *suspension* is a pitch that is tied over from the previous chord.
 This is on the right track, but defining a suspension requires considerably more information.
-The first and most easily dispelled misconception is that it must be *tied*; the tone can be re-articulated.

 With this in mind, a suspension must have all three of the following qualities to be considered a suspension:
 - It must start as a *chord tone* in the previous chord and then remain unchanged into the new chord.
 - It must create a *non-chord tone* at the beginning of the new chord.
 - It must then resolve down by step to a chord tone of the new chord.

+Of note, it is a common misconception among students that a suspension is only present if you see a *tied* note.
+This is not true; the tone can be re-articulated.

 These three rules directly relate to the terminology that we use to describe the three basic components of a suspension:
 - *Preparation* - A chord tone that occurs as part of a chord before the suspension.